spyroslontos/RoadSign-Recognition-SSD-MobileNet/README.md

 # CM3203-Road-Sign-Detection-Code

-Dissertation Version Control for Road Sign Detection and Recognition
+Dissertation Version Control for Road Sign Detection and Recognition using deep learning Techniques

+Four Google Colab notebooks which can be used for training, evaluation and testing purposes.

-Preprocessing contains the pre-processing steps to create the tf records used for training and evaluation.
-It does not use all 43 classes found withing the German Traffic Sign Database (GTSDB) but instead trimmed to just 13 classes.
-These 13 classes are the ones containing the most individual training and evaluation images.
-This results in more accurate training results and creates a more generalized model.
+Processing contains steps, python scripts and a labels csv file that can be used to process the German Traffic Sign Recognition Benchmark (GTSRB) Dataset.
+It does not use all 43 classes found within GTSRB but is instead trimmed to just 13 classes.
+These 13 classes are the ones containing the higest number of training and evaluation images.